-Ensure the forearm is secured correctly, with the button flush with the forearm, as shown in the picture on the left.

-- 5 Align the barrel extension with the top of the receiver and place the gas bracket over the magazine tube (Figure 8).
+- 4 Slide the gas system components (piston sleeve and gas piston), push rod end first, onto the magazine tube.
+Align the push rod with the slot in the left side of the receiver (Figure 6).
+Make sure the gas system spring is properly positioned. - 5 Align the barrel extension with the top of the receiver and place the gas bracket over the magazine tube (Figure 7).
 The barrel extension should slip solidly into the receiver.
-Make sure the push rod moves freely in its slot in the receiver. - 6 Replace the forearm by sliding it onto the magazine tube and over the gas bracket so it seats securely.
-Make sure the Speed Lock lever is fully closed.
-It may be necessary to push rearward on the forearm slightly to ensure the forearm is locked in place.
-When the forearm is in place and the Speed Lock lever is fully locked, the release button is flush with the surface of the forearm (Figure 9).
+Make sure the push rod moves freely in its slot in the receiver. - 6 Replace the forearm by sliding it onto the magazine tube and over the gas bracket so it seats securely. - 7 Install the magazine cap, turning it clockwise until it is fully tightened down.
+Open and close the action several times and retighten the magazine cap.